What is the Sister Wound?

 Judgment against other women (shaming others for how they dress, speak, think or represent themselves)

 Intentionally excluding and removing a woman from feeling welcome.

 Insecurity around and in the company of other women — especially those you are not familiar with

 Lack of trust in general with other women

 Gossiping/ Backstabbing to discredit other women

 Before patriarchy, colonialism, and the rise of media and social media— women depended on other women; there used to be times when we gathered together when we weren't putting each other down.
 There wasn't a need to undermine one another.
 Women would come together, cook, eat, and do chores together.
 Take turns caring for, teaching, and raising their youth as a community rather than as individual mothers.

 They create magical healing experiences where they listen to one another and learn from their wisdom.
 The "it takes a village" mentality wasn't just an option for women — it was a way of life.
 As a result, women started to become more powerful and more vocal.
 They began to make changes in their town and communities.
 It was natural and beautiful, and there were mutual benefits from working together.

 Then patriarchy happened.
 And a woman had two choices — submit to the ways of the "new" world and betray her sisters OR become an "outcast" or "martyr" in the fight against the "new" world.
 This divide between women was precisely the point of patriarchy.
 The more divided women became, the less power they had together.

 In a patriarchal society where women must compete to succeed, think about the women in high positions; they must be like "one of the boys" to be accepted as a partner, on the board of directors or in the start-up world.
-The concept of grinding, hassling and working till you drop is all success measures based on the patriarchal world.
+Grinding, hassling and working till you drop are all success measures based on the patriarchal world.